kant/gcalmapper/README.md

 ### field ##

-the minimal `field` declatration is
+the minimal `field` declaration is

     field 'name_of_your_db_column', :source => 'name_of_the_source'